tmtowtdi/DockerDzil/README.md

 To set up a new automated build:

-- Create a new branch indicating the perl version.
-Please name it with a leading 'v' for consistency (eg `v5.24`)
+- Create a new Dockerfile
-- Check out your new branch.
-Edit `Dockerfile` to pull the appropriate perl image tag, eg `FROM perl:5.24`
-- Visit [this project's Docker Hub page](https://hub.docker.com/r/tmtowtdi/distzilla/), `Build Settings` tab.
+    - Just copy from `Dockerfile.latest`.
+Edit your new file and `s/latest/<perl image version number to pull from>/`
+- Update Docker Hub to start looking for your new tag
+    - On the Docker Hub project, Build Settings tab, add a new entry following existing examples.
-    - Add a new row to the list of watched branches (the little green '+' symbol next to the master branch row adds a new row).
-Fill out your new row as needed.
+        - The green `+` next to the first row adds a new row.
         - Click the 'Save Changes' button you nincompoop.
+- Create a new git tag and push the tag to github
+    - `git tag -a v9.99 -m 'initial 9.99 tag'` - Obviously, update the version number.
+    - `git push origin --tags`

 ## Build time
-The automated builds on Docker Hub take around 18 minutes, which is way longer than they take locally.
+The automated builds on Docker Hub take way longer than they take locally.
+If you've only got one build queued up, it can take around 20 minutes.
 The "log" section at the bottom of the build details page on Docker Hub never shows me anything at all, but the builds *do* work.

 # Using with CircleCI
 Assuming you have a git repo with a Dist::Zilla-controlled subdirectory that